+Rubrix documentation for more guides and tutorials.
 Join the Rubrix community!
 A good place to start is the discussion forum.
+Rubrix Github repo to stay updated.

-5.14.9 Appendix: Log datasets to the Hugging Face Hub
+Appendix: Log datasets to the Hugging Face Hub

 Here we will show you an example of how you can push a Rubrix dataset (records) to the Hugging Face Hub.
 In this way you can effectively version any of your Rubrix datasets.